BenD2525/the_rescuers_p5/README.md

 	- I want to be able to navigate to each part of the site easily.
 - As a current user...
 	- I want to easily return to the part of the site I require.
-	- I want to easily leave a review for the product I choose.
+	- I want to easily leave a review.
-	- I want to easily edit a review for the product I choose.
+	- I want to easily edit a review.
-	- I want to easily delete a review for the product I choose.
+	- I want to easily delete a review.
   - I want to be able to see the residents of the shelter, and who I will be helping when I buy products.

 Products